 See Note 9 to our Unaudited Consolidated Financial Statements for additional information related to our debt arrangements, including principal amounts, interest rates, and maturity dates.
 In March 2024, we issued senior notes with varying maturities for an aggregate principal amount of 2.8 billion Euros (\$3.0 billion).
 The proceeds from the issuance of these senior notes are available for general corporate purposes, including to repurchase shares of our common stock and to redeem or repay outstanding indebtedness.
-The convertible senior notes due in May 2025 are currently convertible at the option of the holder and have been classified as "Short-term debt" in the Unaudited Consolidated Balance Sheet as of March 31, 2024 June 30, 2024.
+In September 2024, we paid \$1.1 billion on the maturity of the Senior Notes due September 2024.
+The convertible senior notes due in May 2025 are currently convertible at the option of the holder and have been classified as "Short-term debt" in the Unaudited Consolidated Balance Sheet as of June 30, 2024 September 30, 2024.
 If the note holders exercise their option to convert, we deliver cash to repay the principal amount of the notes and deliver shares of common stock or cash, at our option, to satisfy the conversion value in excess of the principal amount.
-The outstanding senior notes at March 31, 2024 June 30, 2024 had cumulative interest to maturity of \$4.0 billion \$3.8 billion, with \$551 million \$548 million payable within the next twelve months.
+The outstanding senior notes at June 30, 2024 September 30, 2024 had cumulative interest to maturity of \$3.8 billion \$3.9 billion, with \$548 million \$529 million payable within the next twelve months.

 See Note 10 to our Unaudited Consolidated Financial Statements for additional information related to our share repurchases and dividends declared and paid.
-During the three six months ended March 31, 2024 June 30, 2024, we repurchased shares of our common stock for an aggregate cost of \$1.9 billion \$3.5 billion, including \$315 million \$321 million to repurchase shares of our common stock withheld to satisfy employee withholding tax obligations related to stock-based compensation.
-At March 31, 2024 June 30, 2024, we had a total remaining authorization of \$12.2 billion \$10.6 billion related to a program authorized by our Board of Directors ("the Board") in 2023 to repurchase up to \$20 billion of our common stock.
+During the six nine months ended June 30, 2024 September 30, 2024, we repurchased shares of our common stock for an aggregate cost of \$3.5 billion \$5.3 billion, including \$321 million \$330 million to repurchase shares of our common stock withheld to satisfy employee withholding tax obligations related to stock-based compensation.
+At June 30, 2024 September 30, 2024, we had a total remaining authorization of \$10.6 billion \$8.8 billion related to a program authorized by our Board of Directors ("the Board") in 2023 to repurchase up to \$20 billion of our common stock.
 We expect to complete the share repurchases under the remaining authorization by the end of 2026, assuming no major downturn in the travel market.
 Excise tax obligations that result from our share repurchases are accounted for as a cost of the treasury stock transaction.
-As of March 31, 2024 June 30, 2024, we recorded an estimated excise tax liability of \$108 million \$124 million.
-During the three six months ended March 31, 2024 June 30, 2024, we paid cash dividends of \$299 million to stockholders of record as of the close of business on March 8, 2024 \$594 million.
-In May July 2024, the Board declared a cash dividend of \$8.75 per share of common stock, payable on June 28, 2024 September 30, 2024 to stockholders of record as of the close of business on June 7, 2024 September 6, 2024.
+As of June 30, 2024 September 30, 2024, we recorded an estimated excise tax liability of \$124 million \$141 million.
+During the six nine months ended June 30, 2024 September 30, 2024, we paid cash dividends of \$594 million \$885 million.
+In July October 2024, the Board declared a cash dividend of \$8.75 per share of common stock, payable on September 30, 2024 December 31, 2024 to stockholders of record as of the close of business on September 6, 2024 December 6, 2024.

-At March 31, 2024 June 30, 2024, we had lease obligations of \$909 million \$865 million, of which \$221 million \$217 million is payable within the next twelve months.
-Additionally, at March 31, 2024 June 30, 2024, we had, in the aggregate, \$324 million \$240 million of non-cancellable purchase obligations individually greater than \$10 million, of which \$182 million \$115 million is payable within the next twelve months.
-Such purchase obligations relate to agreements to purchase goods and services that are enforceable and legally binding and that specify all significant terms, including the quantities to be purchased, price provisions, and the approximate timing of the transaction.
+At June 30, 2024 September 30, 2024, we had lease obligations of \$865 million \$814 million, of which \$217 million \$194 million is payable within the next twelve months.
+Additionally, at June 30, 2024 September 30, 2024, we had, in the aggregate, \$240 million \$1.0 billion of non-cancellable purchase obligations individually greater than \$10 million, of which \$115 million \$220 million is payable within the next twelve months.
+Such purchase obligations relate to agreements to purchase goods and services that are enforceable and legally binding and that specify significant terms, including the quantities to be purchased, price provisions, and the approximate timing of the transaction.

-At March 31, 2024 June 30, 2024, there were \$953 million \$1.0 billion of standby letters of credit and bank guarantees issued on our behalf.
-These are behalf, which were obtained primarily for regulatory purposes.
+At June 30, 2024 September 30, 2024, there were \$1.0 billion \$652 million of standby letters of credit and bank guarantees issued on our behalf, which were obtained primarily for regulatory purposes.